projectsveltos/sveltos/docs/features/labels_management.md

     version: 1.25.0
 ```

-With the above cluster configuration:
+Based on the above configuration, we achieved the below.

-1. Any cluster with a Kubernetes version v1.24.x will get label _gatekeeper:v3.9_ added and because of that Gatekeeper 3.9.0 helm chart will be deployed;
+1. Any cluster with a Kubernetes version v1.24.x will get the label _gatekeeper:v3.9_ added and then the Gatekeeper v3.9.0 helm chart will be deployed;
-2. Any cluster with a Kubernetes version v1.25.x will get label _gatekeeper:v3.10_ added and because of that Gatekeeper 3.10.0 helm chart will be deployed;
+2. Any cluster with a Kubernetes version v1.25.x will get the label _gatekeeper:v3.10_ added and then the Gatekeeper v3.10.0 helm chart will be deployed;
-3. As soon a cluster is upgraded from Kubernetes version v1.24.x to v1.25.x, Gatekeeper helm chart will be automatically upgraded from 3.9.0 to 3.10.0
+3. As soon as a cluster is upgraded from Kubernetes v1.24.x to v1.25.x, Gatekeeper helm chart will be automatically upgraded from 3.9.0 to 3.10.0

+### More Resources

-To read more about classifier configuration, with more examles using resources and Lua script, please take a look at this [section](labels_management.md#classifier-controller-configuration).
+To read more about the classifier configuration, with examles using the resources and the Lua script, have a look at the [section](labels_management.md#classifier-controller-configuration).

-### More examples
+### More Examples

 1. Classify clusters based on their Kubernetes version [classifier.yaml](https://raw.githubusercontent.com/projectsveltos/classifier/main/examples/kubernetes_version.yaml)
-2. Classify clusters based on number of namespaces [classifier.yaml](https://raw.githubusercontent.com/projectsveltos/classifier/main/examples/resources.yaml)
+2. Classify clusters based on the number of namespaces [classifier.yaml](https://raw.githubusercontent.com/projectsveltos/classifier/main/examples/resources.yaml)
 3. Classify clusters based on their Kubernetes version and resources [classifier.yaml](https://raw.githubusercontent.com/projectsveltos/classifier/main/examples/multiple_constraints.yaml)

-### Deep dive: Classifier CRD
+### Classifier CRD - Deep dive

 [Classifier CRD](https://raw.githubusercontent.com/projectsveltos/libsveltos/main/api/v1alpha1/classifier_types.go) is the CRD used to instructs Sveltos on how to classify a cluster.